Test-driven development: Software for TDD

-There are many testing frameworks and tools that are useful in TDD.
+Many test frameworks and tools exist that are useful in TDD.

 xUnit frameworks

-Developers may use computer-assisted testing frameworks, commonly collectively named xUnit (which are derived from SUnit, created in 1998), to create and automatically run the test cases. xUnit frameworks provide assertion-style test validation capabilities and result reporting.
-These capabilities are critical for automation as they move the burden of execution validation from an independent post-processing activity to one that is included in the test execution.
-The execution framework provided by these test frameworks allows for the automatic execution of all system test cases or various subsets along with other features.
+Developers may use computer-assisted testing frameworks, commonly collectively named xUnit (which are derived from SUnit, created in 1998), to create and automatically run the test cases. xUnit frameworks provide assertion-style test validation abilities and result reporting.
+These abilities are critical for automation as they move the burden of execution validation from an independent post-processing activity to one that is included in the test execution.
+The execution framework provided by these test frameworks allows for automatically executing all system test cases or various subsets along with other features.

 TAP results

 Testing frameworks may accept unit test output in the language-agnostic Test Anything Protocol created in 1987.

 TDD for complex systems

-Exercising TDD on large, challenging systems requires a modular architecture, well-defined components with published interfaces, and disciplined system layering with maximization of platform independence.
-These proven practices yield increased testability and facilitate the application of build and test automation.
+Exercising TDD on large systems requires a modular architecture, defined components with published interfaces, disciplined system layering, and maximizing platform independence.
+These proven practices yield increased testability and facilitate applying build and test automation.